conda-incubator/conda-store/docusaurus-docs/conda-store/references/configuration-options.md

 `CondaStoreServer.enable_api` a Boolean on whether to expose the API endpoints.
 Default True.

-`CondaStoreServer.enable_registry` a Boolean on whether to expose the registry endpoints.
-Default True.
+`CondaStoreServer.enable_registry` (deprecated) a Boolean on whether to expose the registry endpoints.
+Default False.

 `CondaStoreServer.enable_metrics` a Boolean on whether to expose the metrics endpoints.
 Default True.